Rebeldesigns-net/inet/showcases/emulation/videostreaming3/doc/index.rst

 The Model
 ---------

-The simulation scenario is illustrated with the following theoretical schematic:
+The simulation scenario is illustrated with the following diagram:

+.. **TODO** theoretical -> max utolag megmagyaraz -> ehhez kepest picit máshogy néz ki

 .. **TODO** meaning that this is the logical overview of the setup; which parts are simulated which are real and how they are interfaced is another layer on top of this; there are multiple ways to do that, e.g. at the link layer, or transport layer, etc. Actually, this layer is another layer on this schematic as well (blue).